 Investing is a lot like riding a roller coaster.
 Some love the thrill of taking big risks with the possibility of getting even bigger rewards.
-Others get anxious and even a little bit nauseous with every market dip and downturn.
+Others get anxious with every market dip and downturn.

-Knowing yourself and your “risk tolerance” is an essential part of investing.
-Of course, you want a diversified portfolio that is built for your goals in mind, but the products and strategies you use should fall within guidelines that make you feel comfortable—emotionally and financially—when things get rough.
+Knowing yourself and your risk tolerance is an essential part of investing.
+Of course, it’s good to have a diversified portfolio that is built for your goals in mind, but the products and strategies you use should ideally fall within guidelines that make you feel comfortable—emotionally and financially—when things get rough.

-Otherwise, you might be doomed to make knee-jerk decisions—selling at a loss or altogether abandoning your plan to save—and that could cost you even more.
+Otherwise, you might resort to knee-jerk decisions—selling at a loss or altogether abandoning your plan to save—that could potentially cost you even more.

 What is Risk Tolerance?

 This is the ability to handle risk financially.
 How much can you afford to lose without it affecting your security?
 Unlike your emotional attitude about risk, which might not change as long as you live, your risk capacity can vary based on your age, your personal financial goals and your timeline for reaching those goals.

-• If you’re young and have plenty of time to recover from say, a big market loss, you may decide it’s okay to be a little aggressive with your asset allocation.
+For example, If you’re young and have plenty of time to recover from say, a big market loss, you may decide it’s okay to be a little aggressive with your asset allocation.
 In that case, your capacity might be larger than if you were older and close to collecting your last paycheck.
 In that instance, you might be more inclined to protect the assets that soon will become part of your retirement income.
 You would have a lower risk capacity.

 The next thing to look at is your need.
-When you’re determining your risk tolerance, it’s important to understand your goals and how much your investments will have to earn to get you where you want to be.
+When determining risk tolerance, it’s important to understand your financial and lifestyle goals and how much your investments will need to earn to get you where you want to be.

-We all know the saying, “Buy low, sell high .”
-But emotions aren’t necessarily rational.
-The first time your investments take a hit (and they will, it’s inevitable), fear might make you a little crazy.
-You may lose sleep or be tempted to sell low and put all your money in a nice, safe savings account or CD.
+Conventional wisdom may suggest “buy low, sell high”, but emotions aren’t necessarily rational.
+For some investors, the first time their investments take a hit, fear might make them a little crazy.
+They may lose sleep or be tempted to sell low and put all their remaining money in a nice, safe savings account or CD.

-On the flip side, when the market is great, you may get a case of the greedies and decide to buy high or move your safe investments to something much more aggressive.
-Whether it’s FOMO, fear or greed or something else, emotions can cause you to make serious mistakes that can blow up your plan and forestall or destroy your objectives.
+On the flip side, when the market is great, an investor may get a case of the greedies and decide to buy high or move their safe investments to something much more aggressive.
+Whether it’s FOMO, fear, greed, or something else, emotions can cause any investor to make serious mistakes that can blow up their plan and forestall or destroy their objectives.
 A volatile market is a risk for investors, but so is abandoning a plan that aligns with your goals.

 Types of Risk Tolerance